Dody Weston Thompson: Becoming a photographer (1944–49)

 After she arrived at his surprisingly modest bluff-side studio, he showed her, according to Dody's memoirs, print after print of his platinum-developed photographs.
 Years later she would write privately, “I had never seen anything like these photographs.
 A wonderful quality of light emanated from them.
 Some glowed like pearls, some glittered diamond-sharp.
 Aside from their subject matter, they could be enjoyed solely for this.”
 Dody described this meeting as “my first stunning lesson in photography.”

 Weston mentioned he had just that morning written a letter to Ansel Adams, looking for someone seeking to learn photography in exchange for carrying his bulky large-format camera and to provide a much needed automobile.
 Edward was developing Parkinson's disease and the physical demands of the profession were difficult for him.
 This was the era of heavy, wooden large format view cameras with their accompanying tripods, lenses, cut film, film holders, filters and cleansers—all toted around in the field.
 Dody had a thirst for photography, she had the strong body to carry equipment, and she had driven to Carmel in her own car.
 There was a swift meeting of creative minds.
 For the remainder of 1947 through the beginning of 1948, Dody commuted from San Francisco on weekends to learn from Weston the basics of photography.

 Edward encouraged Dody to become a portrait photographer to generate revenue for herself, which he himself had done in his early career.
 She opened a small studio in San Francisco and her solid portraiture work launched her reputation as a photographer.

 In early 1948, she moved into “Bodie House,” the guest cottage named after its wood stove at Edward's Wildcat Hill compound, as his full-time assistant.
 Dody helped Edward in the darkroom and she learned the essential skill of spotting his prints — a process to remove imperfections from photographs, rendering them flawless.
 On Edward's advice, she acquired her own camera—a wooden Agfa Ansco large format 5”X7” view camera—and began to photograph the panoramic Carmel coast and its subtle intricacies.

 In 1949, her reputation caught the attention of Ansel Adams.
 She assisted the famed photographer for a year during a photographic expedition in Yosemite National Park and then at his studio in San Francisco.
 Dody learned his celebrated Zone System—his systematic method for precisely defining the relationship between the way the photographer visualizes the photographic subject (determining film exposure) and the final product (development of the film).
 She also observed how Ansel greatly improved the standards of print reproduction.

-After Dody's experience in Ansel's studios, she returned to Wildcat Hill.
-Many famous and cutting-edge photographers, artists and poets gathered there around Edward Weston's lively dinner table.
+After her time at Ansel's studios, Dody returned to Wildcat Hill, where many prominent photographers, artists, and poets gathered around Edward Weston's lively dinner table.